-Do not burn anything but cordwood.
-Other fuels, e.g. lump charcoal, can produce large amounts of carbon monoxide, a tasteless, odourless gas that can kill.
+Do not burn anything but cord wood.
+Other fuels, eq. charcoal, can produce large amounts of carbon monoxide, a tasteless, odorless gas that can kill.
 Under no circumstances should you attempt to barbecue in this heater.

 How to Test Your Wood